aspose-words/Aspose.Words-Documentation/java/developer-guide/mail-merge-and-reporting/advanced-mail-merge-features/clean-up-before-or-during-a-mail-merge-operation/_index.md

 In both situations the **RemoveEmptyParagraphs** option will automatically remove empty paragraphs from the document.
 Also, it will remove the TableStart and TableEnd merge fields if the rest of the paragraph is empty.

-The following code example demonstrates how to remove the empty paragraphs:
+The following code example shows how to remove the empty paragraphs:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-mail_merge-MailMergeCleanUp-RemoveEmptyParagraphs.java" >}}